aiden-hill-ar/Superstitions-theme/README.md

 ---

-If you prefer using another font to code, I just want to say that that this theme was and should always be meant to be used with JetBrains Mono Light, so be warned if you don't get the results that I am stating in this README.
+If you prefer using another font to code, I just want to say that this theme was made with JetBrains Mono Light in mind, so results my vary from those that I am stating in this README.

 ---